K-Sato1995/gatsbyBlog/content/posts/Docker-Resources/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Docker
-description: I listed awesome learning resources for Docker in this post.
-I'll keep adding more and more resources as I learn more about Docker.
+description: "I listed awesome learning resources for Docker in this post.
+I'll keep adding more and more resources as I learn more about Docker. "
 ---
 # Great Resources